deltachat/deltachat-core-rust/python/README.rst

 deltachat python bindings
 =========================

-This package provides bindings to the deltachat-core_ C-library which provides imap/smtp/crypto handling as well as chat/group/messages handling to Android, Desktop and IO user interfaces.
+This package provides bindings to the deltachat-core_ Rust -library which provides imap/smtp/crypto handling as well as chat/group/messages handling to Android, Desktop and IO user interfaces.